iris-hep/iris-hep.github.io/pages/projects/caching.md

 During the past couple of years a significant amount of effor was dedicated to understand and improve the issues affecting the collection of the XRootD monitoring data.
-A [first study: XrootD Monitoring Validation](https://zenodo.org/record/3981359#.YnWgRtPMK3c) done in order to understand the data loss, found that the casue was a common UDP issue known as "UDP packet fragmentation".
+A [first study: XrootD Monitoring Validation](https://zenodo.org/record/3981359#.YnWgRtPMK3c) done in order to understand the data loss, found that the cause was a common UDP issue known as "UDP packet fragmentation".
 The [second study: XRootD Monitoring Scale Validation](https://zenodo.org/record/4688624#.YnWhRNPMK3e) was carried out to find the limitations of the monitoring collector when used at a a higher scale.
 <br>